 Flash forward 12 years, and the prevailing feeling among many SEO’s has changed radically.
 Now, I’m hearing not only do they feel SEO is not rocket science, but it’s gone to the other extreme and has become table stakes, a basic practice everyone connected to digital marketing should know.

-I have seen some of this dismissive attitude first hand.
-In 2015 a previous employer eliminated the SEO team and traffic dropped close to 30 percent soon after.
+I have seen some this dismissive attitude first hand.
+In 2015, a previous employer eliminated the SEO team and traffic dropped close to 30 percent soon after.
 The reason given for the elimination?
-SEO is table stakes.
+They thought SEO is table stakes.
+Clearly, it’s not.

-Why has the idea that SEO is no longer a specialized practice and has turned into table stakes taken hold?
+Here are a few reasons why the idea that SEO has turned into table stakes has taken hold.

 SEO has been around since the mid-1990’s and has matured.
 Once thought of as a cottage industry, SEO firms have grown and collectively the industry has become a powerful entity with solo practitioners and publicly traded companies working side by side.